 An LLC electing under IRC Sec.
 444 to use a tax year other than its required year must make annual payments submitted with Form 8752.
 Payments are required even if the Section 444 election was made only to retain an existing year (i.e., when the LLC's required year changed).
-However, an LLC using a natural business year or a business purpose year is not required to make such payments.
-In essence, the required payments constitute a prepaid tax deposit based on the projected cumulative tax deferral created by the use of the nonconforming year for the preceding year.
-In a year when the deferred tax liability increases, an additional required payment must be made.
+The required payments constitute a prepaid tax deposit based on the projected cumulative tax deferral created by the use of the nonconforming year for the preceding year.
+When the deferred tax liability increases, an additional required payment must be made.
 When the deferred tax liability decreases, the LLC receives a refund of the excess prepaid tax deposit.

 An LLC electing a nonconforming year-end under IRC Sec.
 444 need not make a required payment if the total deferred tax liability for the current and preceding election years does not exceed \$500.
 However, for any year a Section 444 election is in effect, a Form 8752 must be filed even if there is no payment liability.
-According to CCA 200411043, to obtain a refund of excess required payments, a partnership, LLC, or S corporation is required to file all delinquent Forms 8752.
+According to CCA 200411043, to obtain a refund of excess required payments, a partnership, LLC, or S corporation is required to file all delinguent Forms 8752.